 Dogs and cats are susceptible to a range of dangerous infectious diseases.
 Fortunately we can vaccinate them against most of them quite safely.

-- Puppies are vaccinated at 8 weeks and 10 weeks of age, and then every year thereafter.
+- Puppies are vaccinated from 6 weeks of age with 2 vaccines 4 weeks apart, and then every year thereafter.

 - Kittens are vaccinated at 9 weeks and 12 weeks of age, and then every year thereafter.